Entanglement cost for infinite-dimensional physical systems: Converse part: Optimality among all entanglement dilution protocols under separable operations

 \section{Converse part: Optimality among all entanglement dilution protocols under separable operations}

-In this section, we show that no protocol for entanglement dilution even under separable operations can achieve a rate that is lower than the regularized entanglement of formation in~\eqref{regularized_eof}.
-In this way, we will establish the converse part of Theorem~\ref{cost_thm} and therefore conclude the proof of our main result.
-The main original contribution of this section is to constitute our argument for the converse part in infinite dimensions based on two results.
-One resolves issue~(3) presented in Sec.~\ref{subsec:what_goes_wrong} by identifying an appropriate replacement for asymptotic continuity in our infinite-dimensional case, i.e, a one-sided continuity bound for the entanglement of formation in infinite dimensions recently introduced in Ref.~\cite{Shirokov2022}.
-The other is the resolution of issue~(4) in Sec.~\ref{subsec:what_goes_wrong}, i.e., the generalization of the proof of the monotonicity of the entanglement of formation to that under the infinite-dimensional separable operations.
-We present the former in Sec.~\ref{subsec:one_sided_continuity_EoF}, and the latter in Sec.~\ref{subsec:monotonicity_EoF_SEP}.
+In this section, we show that no protocol for entanglement dilution, even under separable operations, can achieve a rate that is lower than the regularized entanglement of formation in~\eqref{regularized_eof}.
+In this way, we will establish the converse part of Theorem~\ref{cost_thm} and, therefore, conclude the proof of our main result.
+The main original contribution of this section is an argument for the converse part based on two results.
+One resolves issue~(3) presented in Sec.~\ref{subsec:what_goes_wrong} by identifying an appropriate replacement for asymptotic continuity in the infinite-dimensional case, i.e., the semi-continuity bound for the entanglement of formation recently introduced in Ref.~\cite{Shirokov2022}.
+The other is the resolution of issue~(4) in Sec.~\ref{subsec:what_goes_wrong}, i.e., the generalization of the proof of the monotonicity of the entanglement of formation to infinite-dimensional separable operations.
+We present the former in Sec.~\ref{subsec:one_sided_continuity_EoF} and the latter in Sec.~\ref{subsec:monotonicity_EoF_SEP}.
 Using these results, we finally prove the converse part in Sec.~\ref{subsec:proof_of_converse}.